Android 3DS SDK

 fun provides3dsSdk(): ThreeDS2Service = ThreeDS2ServiceInstance.get()

-Initialise the SDK
+Initialize the SDK

-The SDK needs to be initialised, exactly one time throughout the lifecycle of the application, before it can be used.
-The SDK initialisation function initialize is a suspended function and therefore, may be called from a coroutine or from another suspend function.
-Note: If you haven’t worked with coroutines before, please refer to the official documentation in [Coroutines].
-In the following example, the SDK is being initialised from a view model using the view model scope.
+The SDK needs to be initialized, exactly one time throughout the lifecycle of the application, before it can be used.
+The SDK initialisation function initialize is a suspending function which means it must be called from a coroutine or another suspending function.

 protected var coroutineExceptionHandler = CoroutineExceptionHandler { _, exception ->